Three Brush Fires Burning In Riverside County

 Three brush fires that started yesterday are still burning in Riverside County this morning, with little containment.

+As of about 8: 30 a.m.
+Saturday morning fire officials are reporting:

-The details: The Lakeview fire broke out near Jackrabbit Trail and Gilman Springs Road and has burned about 3-thousand acres.
+- The Rabbit fire broke out near Jackrabbit Trail and Gilman Springs Road and has burned about 4,500 acres, with 5% contained.
+Here are the road closures:

-The Reche fire north of Moreno Valley and has burned at least one home and some areas are under an evacuation warning at this hour.
+- The Reche fire north of Moreno Valley has burned at least one home and some areas are still under an evacuation warning at this hour.
+It's burned 437 acres and is 30% contained.
+Areas under evacuation warnings:

-And the Highland Fire is burning south of Interstate 10 in Beaumont near Highland Springs Avenue.
+- And the Highland fire is burning south of Interstate 10 in Beaumont near Highland Springs Avenue.
+That fire has burned 105 acres, at 50% contained.

 Most Read